au-mobile-robots/Tutorials/ROS VM/ros_vm.md

-# Launching turtlebot simulation in VM
+# Tutorial: Launching turtlebot simulation in VM
-Objective: This tutorial shows how to launch a VM VM with a Turtlebot2 simulation to replace the real robot.
+Objective: This tutorial shows how to launch a VM with a Turtlebot2 simulation to replace the real robot.
 The simulated robot behaviour is close to the real robot's behaviour, but without the errors such as imprecise encoders.
+The simulation is running in a tool called Gazebo, which allows you to create artificial worlds and test your robot and behaviour before crashing them in the real world.

 NB.
-Using a vitual machine is far from optimal, as the simulation is quite computational expensive.
+Using a vitual machine is far from optimal as the simulation is quite computational expensive.
 You should therefore consider installing Ubuntu on your computer.

 ## Import the virtual machine
 Download and import the image of the virtual machine (see link on BlackBoard).
 The image has been created and tested in Virtualbox